erayerdin/taurapp/README.md

-# TaurApp
+# TurMessenger

-TaurApp is a WhatsApp desktop client powered by [Tauri](https://tauri.app) and Rust.
+TurMessenger is a Facebook Messenger desktop client powered by [Tauri](https://tauri.app) and Rust.

-TaurApp is an experimental client and is initially created to test out Tauri itself.
+TurMessenger is an experimental client and is initially created to test out Tauri itself.
 So, it might lack some features and might be buggy at times.

 ![Linux Screenshot](resources/meta/linux-ss.png)